How I Check a Car AC Compressor — A Complete, Real-World Guide

 With the engine running and AC set to max:

-• I watch the compressor pulley
+• Watch the compressor pulley

 • The outer pulley always spins